CHANGING TERTIARY DANCE EDUCATION: THE BACHELOR'S PROGRAMME IN DANCE PEDAGOGY AT STOCKHOLM UNIVERSITY OF THE ARTS, 2020 - 2023

 Stockholm University of the Arts

-Camilla Reppen works as assistant lecturer in dance pedagogy and project leader at Stockholm University of the Arts with a BA in Dance Pedagogy and MA in Educational Management.
-As artist/researcher/teacher she shows a particular interest in choreography as an approach to learning, decentralized perspectives on leadership practice in artistic processes and performing arts as nature interpretation.
+Camilla Reppen is an assistant lecturer in dance pedagogy and a project leader at Stockholm University of the Arts.
+She holds a BA in Dance Pedagogy and an MA in Educational Management.
+With over 15 years of experience as a choreographer and dancer in an independent dance collective, her practice is grounded in collaborative and process-oriented methods.
+Her research explores choreography as a method for learning, decentralized leadership practices in artistic processes, and performing arts as a form of nature interpretation.
+As an artist, researcher, and teacher, she is committed to interdisciplinary approaches and the development of shared knowledge in the arts.

 Illustration: staff at the department